oth-datapipeline/infrastructure/README.md

 # infrastructure
 Repository for managing respective infrastructural elements such as database(s), message broker, etc.

-## necessary folder structure
+## Project structure
 .
-├── .github/                           github related stuff such as github actions ├── zookeper/                          mount folder for zookeeper backups │   ├── data/
+├── .github/                            github related stuff, i.e. workflows ├── zookeper/                           mount folder for zookeeper backups │   ├── data/
 │   ├── logs/
-├── kafka/	                       mount folder for kafka backups │   ├── broker_data/
+├── kafka                               mount folder for kafka backups │   ├── broker_data/
 ├── mongodb/                            mount folder for mongodb backups │   ├── data/
-├── docker-compose                     docker compose stuff and readme
+├── docker-compose                      docker compose and related readme

+## Getting started
+This repository contains the dockerization and its runnable setup of the `oth-datapipeline` scraper, zookeeper, kafka and mongodb (and its UI mongo-express).
+To run it, follow the instructions and cues in [docker-compose/README.md](docker-compose/README.md).